Use a Custom Domain with Tableau Cloud

 Remove the custom domain

-When you remove a custom domain, the URLs used to share and embed content will no longer be available.
-To mitigate the impact, users can update URLs for bookmarks and embedded content to use the name of the Tableau Cloud pod hosting their site before removing the custom domain.
+When you remove a custom domain, the URLs used to share and embed content are no longer available.
+To avoid broken links, have users update their bookmarks and embedded content before removing the domain.
+The updated URLs must use the name of the Tableau Cloud pod hosting their site.
 For the list of Tableau Cloud pods, see Salesforce Trust(Link opens in a new window).

 To remove the custom domain from your site: